BLITZSCALE: Fast and Live Large Model Autoscaling with O(1) Host Caching: Background: and Autoscaling

-\stitle{Unpredictable and fluctuating GPU demands.} Determining the right number of instance for serving a model is challenging, because the incoming request rate for a serving workload fluctuates over time and is hard to predict~\cite{DBLP:journals/corr/abs-2401-14351,DBLP:conf/usenix/ShahradFGCBCLTR20,DBLP:conf/nsdi/0025TKS23}.
-In {\fig{fig:problem-statement}} (a)'s real-world LLM inference trace, incoming inference requests increase 5\,$\times$ within 2 seconds, showing no clear patterns.
+Determining the hardware requirements, i.e., the right number of instances for serving a model is challenging because the hardware demands are unpredictable and fluctuating.
+First, the incoming request rate for a serving workload fluctuates over time and is hard to predict~\cite{DBLP:journals/corr/abs-2401-14351,DBLP:conf/usenix/ShahradFGCBCLTR20,DBLP:conf/nsdi/0025TKS23}. {\fig{fig:problem-statement}} (a) presents the number of requests sent to a single model service over time from a real-world trace---BurstGPT~\cite{wang2024burstgpt}: the incoming inference requests increase 5\,$\times$ within 2 seconds with no predictable trend.
+Since the FLOPS of an instance is fixed, the unpredictable rate causes the computation requirement---FLOPS required to finish the pending requests within SLO---unpredictable. {\fig{fig:problem-statement}} (b) confirms this by measuring the requirement of the prefill instances when serving the BurstGPT with Llama2-7B.

-Moreover, the complex execution nature of model serving, such as LLMs, causes computation and memory requirements for each request to fluctuate unpredictably.
-For example, in serving LLMs, different batches leave from 500 MBs to 50 GBs of KVCache in GPU memory due to continuous batching~\cite{vllm}.
-The stay time of this cache is also unpredictable due to the auto-regressive nature of LLMs.
-This further amplifies the fluctuations in instances requirements, as seen in real-world traces (see {\fig{fig:problem-statement}} (b) and (c))\footnote{ {Measured with Llama2-7B model.}}.
+Second, serving modern models like LLM has non-trivial and unpredictable memory requirements.
+As shown in {\fig{fig:problem-statement}} (c), the KVCache usage of the decode instances is multiple times larger than the memory capacity of a single instance and fluctuates over time (3--12\,$\times$) when serving the BurstGPT workload with Llama2-7B.
+The root cause is that the KVCache of requests must be stationary in GPU memory during the decode phase.
+The KVCache of requests are large, e.g., 190--760\,GB for Llama2-7B to serve BurstGPT, and the stay time is unpredictable due to the auto-regressive nature of LLMs.
+To avoid performance losses when out of memory, a {\maas} system must provision sufficient instances to hold KVCache from ongoing requests, so the number of instances required by a model also unpredictably fluctuates.